ghoneycutt/puppet-module-pam/README.md

 denied_users
 -------------
 The same syntax as allowed_users, above.
-Any users added to this list will be denied access regardless of if they are in allowed_users.
-The default denies no additional users.
+Any users and origins added to this list will be denied access regardless of if they are in allowed_users.
+The default denies no additional users or origins.

 - *Default*: undef